iFun/Notes/PHIL145/Phil145.md

 - Establishes to a high degree of certainty or supported by available evidence

 Humans like to make inductive inferences but not automatically

+## Chapter 3

+Observe -> generalize -> implication -> deserts & test -> levies -> test

+    - cumulative process
+    - everyone can use this method
+    - serise examination what science currently do and past

+### Thomas Kuhm
+The structure of scientific revolutions 1962

+1. Pre-paradigm science

+2. Normal Science

+3. Scientific Revolution

+### Pre-paradigm Science
+    Justify conclusion, method, question, theoretical structure which generate the question you are going to question

+    Options before Newton
+    Electricity before Framblim
+    Chemistry before loviosser
+    Heat before caloric

+Some scientific achievement sets a paradigm
+A paradigm is an example of how to do things